ViralTexts/gtr-clusters/clusters/18590623-sn88077413-MaximsToGuideAYoungMan.md

 <table style="width: 100%;"><tr><td style="width: 50%">

- gains.
-t give comipetency, with tranqmility of
-if mind.
-Never play att any gaiii of chance,
 .0 Avoid all temiptation, Earn money befort
 &#x27;0 you spend it.
 Never run into debt unless
 ii you can see your way to get out of it.